maximilianherde/Word-level-adversarial-defense/README.md

 Classes for the datasets can be found in `datasets_euler.py`. `datasets.py` is a deprecated version for the three classification datasets.
 In `datasets_wrapped_ta.py` are getter functions for datasets that can be used with TextAttack.

-The `notebooks` subdirectory contains Jupyter Notebooks that were used during the project since some of the work was done in Google Colab.
+The `notebooks` subdirectory contains example Jupyter Notebooks that were used during the project since some of the work was done in Google Colab.

 ## Dependencies
 - torch